iOS & Android · Case Study

 InReserve

 Your tokens.
 Your keys.
-One wallet that handles every Ethereum standard — ERC20, ERC721, ERC1155 and ERC875 — in a single portfolio view, with a built-in DApp browser and multi-network support.
+One wallet that brings every Ethereum standard — ERC20, ERC721, ERC1155 and ERC875 — into a single portfolio, with a built-in DApp browser and support for every major EVM chain.

 Chain activity